 Department of Spanish and Portuguese

-Tania Gentic is Assistant Professor in the Department of Spanish and Portuguese and a core faculty member of the Comparative Literature Program, with a focus on contemporary transatlantic studies.
+Tania Gentic is Associate Professor in the Department of Spanish and Portuguese and a core faculty member of the Comparative Literature Program, with a focus on contemporary transatlantic studies.
 She is the author of _The Everyday Atlantic: Time, Knowledge, and Subjectivity in the Twentieth-Century Iberian and Latin American Newspaper Chronicle_ (2013).
 The book explores theories of ideology, ethics, and affect in newspaper crónicas and blogs in Catalonia, Colombia, Brazil, and Mexico.
-Her current book project is on the role of sound in creating local and globalized identity in the contemporary Atlantic world.
-She teaches undergraduate and graduate courses on 19th-21st century Peninsular and Latin American literature, culture, and film.
+Her current book project is on the role of sound in creating local and globalized identities in the literature and film of the contemporary Atlantic world.
+She teaches undergraduate and graduate courses on literary theory, as well as on 19th-21st century Peninsular and Latin American literature, culture, and film.